 All Design Action websites are custom crafted to meet the needs of social justice organizations.
 We build all of our websites on open-source Content Management Systems (specifically WordPress) that allow organizations to easily update and edit their website content without any knowledge of HTML or programming language.
 Through our easy to use Content Management Systems, even people with limited knowledge of the internet can login to a web-based administrator interface and easily keep their dynamic sites up to date.
 This allows organizations with relatively small budgets to manage their websites in-house and maintain a powerful dynamic website without a large dedicated communications or IT department.
 We consult with you throughout the process to build a site that meets your needs and looks great, then we train you how to use it, and support you once its live.
 We’re with you every step of the way.

 An Open-Source Content Management System (CMS) is a non-proprietary website administration system that shares its code and systems online amongst a community of thousands of developers.
 The community of developers that work with a specific open-source CMS are constantly adding to and updating the system to make it better.
 Technical support for the system is also available freely via online forums.
-We greatly support this community-supported system for web development.
+We endorse this community-supported system for web development 100%.
 You can learn more about Open-Source software here.

 Our website process is broken down into seven distinct phases of work, each of which builds on the previous phases.

 - Programming and Content Migration Phase

 - Theming/Templating Phase